italonascimento/italonascimento.github.com/_posts/2016-11-29-configuring-a-basic-environment-for-javascript-development.markdown

 }
 ```

-Two things to notice about this setup:
+**Two things to notice about this setup:**

 1. We're setting `babel-loader` to work on files that match `/\.js$/`, which means every JavaScript file will be processed by babel during the bundling;
-2. We're declaring `jquery` as an external module, which means we're going to include it by hand and it should not be part of the bundle, what allow browser to cache the lib.
+2. We're declaring `jquery` as an external module, which means we're going to include it by hand and it should not be part of the bundle, what allow browsers to cache the lib.

 ### 3. Configuring babel